sonic0828/node-lecture-simple-crud/README.md

 ```

 ### Step2 - Install MongoDB
+MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
 ``` bash
 # Import the public key used by the package management system.
 wget -qO - https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -